Friday, March 12, 2010

 A: Good vocals (and harmonies) save this from being utterly shameful.
 For all its failings, you can see why it would appeal to a British Eurovision audience, as backhanded a compliment as that may be.

-V: Camp as a row of tents.
-The visual effects are inspired, which is more than can be said for the props, although the ‘nothing to declare’ sign is great.
+camp would be an understatement.
+The visual effects are inspired, which is more than can be said for the props, although the NOTHING TO DECLARE sign is great.

 41 Romania